 Typical fixed mounted fans require a scheduled maintenance shutdown.
 This may not be allowable in essential applications.
-Our hot-swap fans may be changed in a manner of 10 seconds allowing the system to be maintained in a constant power-up processing state.
+Our hot-swap fans may be changed in a manner of 10 seconds allowing your system to remain operational in a constant power-up processing state.

 Single vs. Dual Rotor Fans

-When there are multiple single rotor fans, which is common to many rackmount enclosures, and a fan fails the airflow direction reverses through the failed fan.
-If all fans were removing air from the enclosure, then the failed fan position now becomes an intake.
-This reduces overall system cooling by more than the loss of one fan resulting in a lower percentage of airflow through the entire enclosure.
-The failed fan circulates air to the fans adjacent and not through the chassis – reducing system performance.
-The percentage of through chassis loss is based upon the pressure characteristic unique to the enclosure assembly.
-One might consider an N+1 approach, however, it’s not a true N+1 when a fan fails.
+When there are multiple single rotor fans, common to many rackmount enclosures, during a fan failure the airflow direction reverses through the failed fan.
+Recirculating hot air between the failed fan and nearby operating fans happens begins.
+This reduces overall airflow by more than the loss of the one failed fan due to the recirculation phenomenon.
+Even in an N+1 fan implementation there is a loss of airflow through your enclosure.
+The percentage of through chassis loss is based upon the pressure characteristics unique to the enclosure.
+Therefore an N+1 approach is not a true N+1 when a fan fails.

-When using dual rotor fans there are two independently powered and monitored rotors (if you select that feature) within a single fan frame.
-When one rotor fails the other rotor continues to spin.
-Thus airflow continues.
-There is generally some loss of overall system performance.
+When using dual rotor fans there are two independently powered and monitored rotors within a single fan frame.
+When one rotor fails the other rotor continues to spin eliminating the recirculation phenomenon.
+Thus airflow continues at substantially the same volume.
+Any airflow loss is due to performance pressure loss by the single failed rotor.
 Thermal monitoring on the system board may spin up the fans to compensate.
 Replacement of the hot-swap fan module may be scheduled while the system continues to operate normally.

-Hot-swap fans are produced specific to your rack mount enclosure application to match your desired electrical characteristics.
-The docking connector is configured to match the position and elevation of the mating connector on your system board or our interposer board.
+Hot-swap fans are produced specific for your rack mount enclosure application to meet your desired electrical and thermal characteristics.
+The docking connector is configured to match the position and elevation of the mating connector on your system board, backplane, or our interposer board.

 Fan Grill vs. Wire Finger Guard